paslavskyit/shprd95-obs-scripts/README.md

-# SHPRD95's OBS Death Counter Script
+# TarasAVG OBS Death Counter Script

 This repository contains a Lua script for OBS Studio to manage a death/kill(any) counter with a text source.
 The script allows you to increment and decrement the counter using hotkeys and automatically updates the selected source with the current counter value.